 Pro: Helpful Platforms

 What one would see as a pro or con largely depends on who you are.
 If you’re motivated, passionate, a risk-taker, and have a natural affinity for working with money, you can build a successful career for yourself in forex.
 It all depends on your approach.
-Give forex a shot with a demo account and see how you feel about it.
+Give forex a shot with a demo account or by using forex brokers UK and see how you feel about it.